 In the State of Ohio, we submitted our initial application to register the Investments with the Ohio Division of Securities (the "Ohio Division") on October 16, 2016.
 In connection with this application, we disclosed to the Ohio Division that we had made offerings and sales of unregistered securities to Ohio investors.
 We then worked with the Ohio Division to demonstrate that all existing and previous Ohio investors have always (1) been credited with the stated interest accrued on their Investments to date, (2) had the right to receive the entire balance of their account (including accrued interest) on demand, and (3) received repayment of their Investments from us promptly upon request therefor.
 Upon demonstrating the foregoing and disclosing past sales of unregistered securities in this Offering Circular, the Ohio Division registered the Investments as of October 12, 2017.
-Beginning in approximately of July 2019, the Ohio Division opened a separate investigation into our relationship with Crossroads Community Church, Inc. ("Crossroads") after discovering that certain ministers affiliated with Crossroads solicited their congregants regarding the Investments.
+Beginning in approximately of July 2019, the Ohio Division opened a separate investigation into our relationship with Crossroads Community Church.
+Inc. ("Crossroads") after discovering that certain ministers affiliated with Crossroads solicited their congregants regarding the Investments.
 We cooperated fully with such investigation.
-The investigation resulted in the following findings of violations by us and our Chief Executive Officer: (1) we sold Deposit Investments in 2015 to Ohio residents that were not properly registered with the Ohio Division, (2) we made statements in certain advertising materials that contained statements that were at material variance with our offering circular, and (3) we entered into investment contracts with certain individuals with terms that varied from our form investment contract, and thus those terms were also at material variance with documents filed with the Ohio Division.
-In response to these findings, both WIF and Dr. Dunn executed a consent order acknowledging the foregoing effective as of June 8, 2020.
-As of the date of this Offering Circular, our offers and sales of Investments to Ohio investors are paused pending the Ohio Division's review and approval of our securities registration renewal application.
+The investigation resulted in the following findings of violations by us and our Chief Executive Officer: (1) we sold the Investments in 2015 to Ohio residents that were not properly registered with the Ohio Division, (2) we made statements in certain advertising materials that contained statements that were at material variance with our offering circular, and (3) we entered into investment contracts with certain individuals with terms that varied from our form investment contract, and thus those terms were also at material variance with documents filed with the Ohio Division.4 In response to these findings, both WIF and Dr. Dunn executed a consent order acknowledging the foregoing effective as of June 8, 2020.
+On March 1, 2021, the Ohio Division approved our application for registration of the Investments and we resumed offering and selling the Investments in the State.
 We continue to support the faith-based activities of Crossroads, but no longer coordinate with Crossroads regarding the offer or sale of the Investments.

-Regulators in each of the Commonwealth of Pennsylvania required us to conduct a rescission offer in its state, in addition to the prospective registration of the Investments.
+Regulators in the Commonwealth of Pennsylvania required us to conduct a rescission offer in its state, in addition to the prospective registration of the Investments.
 In October of 2017, we conducted a rescission offer in Pennsylvania, pursuant to which Pennsylvania investors were offered the right to have their Investments redeemed by us and their WIF accounts closed.
-No investor accepted that rescission offer and no deposit accounts were closed as a result.
+No investor accepted that rescission offer and no Investment accounts were closed as a result.
 After that rescission offer, we completed our application for registration, executed a Consent Order with Pennsylvania dated January 18, 2018, and paid a \$50,000 fine for past violations.
-We were authorized to resume offering and selling securities in Pennsylvania on March 13, 2018.
-However, the registration expired on March 13, 2019 and five investors invested after its expiration but before we completed and filed our renewal application in April 2019.
-Consequently, Pennsylvania required a second rescission offer limited to those five investors.
-We promptly offered rescission to those investors; no investor accepted the rescission offer.
-On May 8, 2019, Pennsylvania authorized our registration renewal and permitted us to resume offering Investments in the Commonwealth.
+We were authorized to resume offering and selling securities in